5 Fun Things To Do in Sebastopol

 A 220,000-square-foot culinary and arts center, The Barlow features architecture that pays modernistic homage to the picturesque apple canneries that once resided here.
 The attractive buildings in this park-like setting house one-of-a-kind tenants.

-You'll find tasting rooms (for Friedeman, MacPhail, and Wind Gap wineries; Spirit Works Distillery; and Crooked Goat and Woodfour brewing companies); award-winning Zazu Kitchen + Farm and other eateries (Woodfour has a fab pub menu); arts destinations such as The Passdoor (functional products/artworks for the home) and the Tibetan Gallery & Studio; and a good many more homeware and clothing shops.
+You'll find tasting rooms (for Friedeman, MacPhail, and Pax wineries; Spirit Works Distillery; and Crooked Goat and Woodfour brewing companies); award-winning Zazu Kitchen + Farm and other eateries (Woodfour has a fab pub menu); arts destinations such as The Passdoor (functional products/artworks for the home); and a good many more homeware and clothing shops.

 Explore the nearby 254-square-mile Laguna de Santa Rosa.
 A tributary of the Russian River, and the county's largest freshwater wetlands complex, it's a beautiful mosaic of creeks, open water, perennial marshes, riparian forests, seasonal wetlands, oak woodlands, and grasslands.